 A beautiful, simple photograph depicts the supplement company’s target audience, while the hero banner text states exactly what they can expect from the product: vitamin supplements aligned with a specific dietary lifestyle.

-2. Use Your Blog To Add Exceptional Value
+2. Use Your Blog To Make Sales By Teaching (Not Selling)

 Not every single blog post has to pitch a hard sell at your site’s visitors.
 Buying goodwill with your audience goes a long way towards boosting your company’s credibility and the sense that you genuinely care about your customers.